ColorsWind/SocketFileServer/README.md

 ## Usage

-Edit the bound IP address and port number in `common.h` and the use cmake to compiler.
+Edit the bound IP address and port number in `common.h` and the use cmake to compile.